Harnham Mill, Salisbury, Wiltshire

 PRINT TYPE: GICLEE OPEN EDITION PRINTS

 A Giclee Open Edition print of Harnham Mill, Salisbury, Wiltshire.
-Painted by E.R.
+Pencil Drawing by E.R.
 Sturgeon.
-Published 2008
+Published 2014

-This image is also available on a card and Christmas card.
+This image is also available on a card.
 This is an individually wrapped card - blank inside for your own personal message.
 The card has no border.
 Printed on FSC® (Forest Stewardship Council) paper by UK suppliers, adopting good environmental practice.

 Set of prints numbered/coded in succession.
 The total number of prints is fixed or “limited”.
 The artist supervises the printing process whenever possible and would also sign the print.